aws/karpenter-provider-aws/website/content/en/v0.32/upgrading/upgrade-guide.md

 Note that if you are rolling back after upgrading to v0.32.0, note that v0.31.4 is the only version that supports handling rollback after you have deployed the v1beta1 APIs to your cluster.
 {{% /alert %}}

+* Karpenter now uses `settings.InterruptionQueue` instead of `settings.aws.InterruptionQueueName` in its helm chart.
+The CLI argument also changed to `--interruption-queue`.
 * Karpenter now serves the webhook prometheus metrics server on port `8001`.
 If this port is already in-use on the pod or you are running in `hostNetworking` mode, you may need to change this port value.
 You can configure this port value through the `WEBHOOK_METRICS_PORT` environment variable or the `webhook.metrics.port` value if installing via Helm.
 * Karpenter now exposes the ability to disable webhooks through the `webhook.enabled=false` value.
 This value will disable the webhook server and will prevent any permissions, mutating or validating webhook configurations from being deployed to the cluster.
 * Karpenter now moves all logging configuration for the Zap logger into the `logConfig` values block.
 Configuring Karpenter logging with this mechanism _is_ deprecated and will be dropped at v1.
 Karpenter now only surfaces logLevel through the `logLevel` helm value.
 If you need more advanced configuration due to log parsing constraints, we recommend configuring your log parser to handle Karpenter's Zap JSON logging.